Back to all

-What is the difference between naturalization and citizenship?
+What is the difference between a Canadian citizen and a naturalized Canadian?

-What is the difference between naturalization and citizenship?
+What is the difference between a Canadian citizen and a naturalized Canadian?

-I just renewed my Canadian passport, and one of the questions on the renewal form was "Are you a naturalized Canadian?"
+One of the questions on the renewal form was "Are you a naturalized Canadian?"
 Which started me wondering about what a "naturalized Canadian" is, and what the difference is between naturalization and Canadian citizenship.

-Those of us who are lucky enough to have been born and raised in Canada get to enjoy all the rights, privileges and benefits of being citizens of this wonderful country.
+Those of us who are lucky enough to have been born and raised in Canada get to enjoy all the rights, privileges and benefits of being citizens of this wonderful and amazing country.
 I believe that I live in the best country in the world.
 And apparently so do the quarter million new immigrants who arrive in Canada each year.

 naturalized Canadian is someone who has obtained citizenship by means other than being born in Canada or being born to or adopted by Canadian citizens.
 In other words, a naturalized Canadian is a person who became a permanent resident and then applied for and was granted full citizenship.